 Step 5.
 Advising the ICANN Board (One Day)

-If the Empowered Community has decided to use its power, it will advise the ICANN Board Director of the decision and direct it to comply with the decision.
+If the Empowered Community has decided to use its power, it will advise the ICANN Board Director of the decision and direct him or her to comply with the decision.

 Naming a replacement: